WELCOME CHESS FRIENDS!

 The Hart House Chess Club offers a friendly, cheerful, lively gathering place for chess players of all skill levels.
 We meet for casual play every Friday night from 4:00pm to 11:00pm in The Reading Room of Hart House.
 Players are always welcome to drop in anytime during the evening, learn a thing or two about chess and meet some new chess friends.

-An annual Hart House Chess Club membership can be purchased by undergraduates or graduate students for $25 at The Hart House Hub.
+This year, 2022-2023, the Hart House Chess Club membership is FREE for all undergraduates and graduates of UofT.
+Students are required to sign-up at the Hart House Hub (front-desk) to become a member.
+Alumni and community members can purchase a membership as well (special prices for those under 29 or over 65) at the Hart House Hub.
 Members of The Hart House Chess Club are eligible to participate in our regular competitions and are given free entry in all special events that we hold including lectures and simultaneous chess exhibitions by some of Canada’s leading players.
-We also organize tournaments, beginner workshops, movie and pizza nights, a weekend of chess at The Hart House Farm and other exciting events.
+We also organize tournaments and workshops, and typically schedule movie and pizza nights.

 Student members who are eligible will have the opportunity to qualify to represent The University of Toronto at The Pan American Intercollegiate Chess Championships held each year at the end of December.
 We also compete every year at the Canadian University Chess Championship.

 From the Club’s earliest days it has been focused on promoting chess to new chess friends and beginners.
 In keeping with this tradition we offer weekly chess lessons to novice players who want to learn chess or improve their game.